 That way, if the traffic bot has common IP from a certain country, it won’t be able to act.

-Bear in mind that this isn’t a solution if the traffic bot has the IP from the country you’re actually targeting, but it may resolve the problem.
+Note, however, that this isn’t a solution if the traffic bot has the IP from the country you’re actually targeting.